thunderrabbit/robnugen-journal-entries/2019/11/13today-early-work,-expanding-barefoot-course,-late-work,-zzzz.md

 I wrote a draft last night of my barefoot course.
 I am planning to work on it for 2 hours this week.

+#### chat with Mo

+3pm Mohammed asked if I had done astral projection.
+He found a video online explaining one way to do it, but it invokes helper spirits, which violates the rules of his religion.
+I suggested it was only white magic because it did not violate anyone else's free will.

 #### late work

+5:40pm I have just finished two lessons for kids.
+First with Ryunoske, Ryosuke, Ranka, Ayana, and Haruna.
+Then with Toshiro and Kanta.
+In the first class we practiced counting dates of the month to practice ordinals, which are useful in saying what grade they are in, and the order in which the classes were held.
+In the second class, we practiced making variants of "when (person) wants to (verb), s/he goes to (location)."

+#### later work

+Hide came at 6pm and tbh I was distracted with an email I had gotten from AB.
+He stayed for 7pm lesson, and we actually had a full house.
+Hide, Akiko, Yutaro, Shoichi.
+We each told our latest stories.
+Akiko mentioned some kinda posture-fixing footwear which Yutaro explained how it works in Japanese.

 #### zzzz

+0:29am next morning but still awake, dealing with client stuff and then playing with Urbit.